The64thGamer/cheeseepedia/content/e5nrn3ztxfug60wj/content.md

 ## Production

-This show started out as a Christmas showtape called {{< wiki-link "CEC Home for the Holidays" >}} in late 1987, originally on reel it later got a Cyberstar version two years later as Christmas '89.
+This show started out as a Christmas showtape called [CEC Home for the Holidays] in late 1987, originally on reel it later got a Cyberstar version two years later as Christmas '89.
 The major difference between the 1989 and 1990 versions are the copyrighted music for the intermissions countdowns, other than that the shows are remotely the same.

 ### Road Stage Version

-The 1990 release would be the first ever showtape released for the {{< wiki-link "Road Stage" >}}, having new programming made in the {{< wiki-link "Animation Programming System" >}}.
-This would be the only full showtape to have been programmed in {{< wiki-link "SongCode" >}} and APS.
+The 1990 release would be the first ever showtape released for the [Road Stage], having new programming made in the [Animation Programming System].
+This would be the only full showtape to have been programmed in [SongCode] and APS.

 ### APS Files

-The show was a part of the {{< wiki-link "1990-1992 APS Floppy Cases" >}}, being the second tape known to be made using APS.
-It would be split across three disks, overlapping with the {{< wiki-link "CEC Jan '91" >}} disk.
+The show was a part of the [1990-1992 APS Floppy Cases], being the second tape known to be made using APS.
+It would be split across three disks, overlapping with the [CEC Jan '91] disk.

 #### Floppy Disk Labels